 The annual cash incentive arrangement for Mr. Goldfarb is codified in his employment agreement with us.
-This arrangement was initially established in 1989.
-The annual cash incentive arrangement for Mr. Aaron was first established in 2008 and mirrors Mr. Goldfarb's annual cash incentive.
-It is also codified in Mr. Aaron's employment agreement with us.
+This agreement was established in 1989.
+The annual cash incentive arrangement for Mr. Aaron was established in 2008 and mirrors Mr. Goldfarb's annual cash incentive.
+It is codified in Mr. Aaron's employment agreement with us.

-The key provisions of the annual cash incentive arrangements in effect for Mr. Goldfarb and Mr. Aaron are summarized below.
 The basic award opportunity is expressed as a percentage of pre-tax income ("PTI") for each executive.
 Mr. Goldfarb is eligible to receive 6% of pre-tax income in excess of \$2 million.
 Mr. Aaron is eligible to receive 4% of pre-tax income in excess of \$2 million.
 The metric for the annual cash incentive is pre-tax income.
 This metric is fundamental to our success, and a critical measure of short-term performance.
 The annual cash incentive is performance-based and aligns directly with profitability, moving both up and down, and there are no redundant metrics.

 The amount payable to each executive is subject to a cap equal to 150% of the amount payable for achieving our forecast for the year.
 In addition, there is an accelerator that increases the annual incentive if actual results significantly exceed the forecast and a penalty if actual results are significantly below the forecast.
-The Compensation Committee was not able to utilize the contractual provision to determine the annual cash incentive for each of Mr. Goldfarb and Mr. Aaron for fiscal 2021 because G-III was unable to forecast profitability for the year given the disruptions caused by the COVID-19 pandemic.
+The Compensation Committee was not able to utilize these contractual provisions to determine the annual cash incentive for each of Mr. Goldfarb and Mr. Aaron for fiscal 2022 because G-III was unable to issue a forecast of operating results for the year during the first quarter of fiscal 2022 when such a forecast is ordinarily made, given the disruptions caused by the COVID-19 pandemic.
+The Company issued a forecast for the upcoming fiscal year ending January 31, 2023 during the first quarter of fiscal 2023 and, accordingly, these provisions will be applicable for the upcoming fiscal 2023 year.